 It may sound simple, but you’d be surprised how many businesses try to railroad their wants and desires onto other businesses and then wonder why their efforts don’t succeed.
 Remember, the number one thing people ask in consumer marketing is ‘what’s in it for me?’.

 The number one thing people ask in B2B marketing is ‘what’s in it for me and my business?’.
-So, focus on benefit led marketing messages, what will your offering or product do for the people you are targeting, will it streamline the working day?
-Will it reduce faults on a production line?
+So, focus on benefit led marketing messages, what will your offering or product do for the people you are targeting.
+Will it streamline the working day?
+Does it reduce faults on a production line?
 Will it reduce friction between employees and make productivity rise?

-Spend time focussing on benefit led messages and watch the leads come rolling in.
+For B2B lead generation, spend time focussing on benefit led messages.
+Then, sit back and watch the leads come rolling in.

 2. Recognise that high value targets can’t be hooked using a wide net